arpit456jain/Amazing-Js-Projects/Picture Puzzle Game/readme.md

 ## Deployed Links :
 Please Note :
-- This website is viewable only on PC/Laptop.
+- This website is responsive for all screen sizes.
-- The website components might appear different from the one in the video above.
-  In such a case, try zooming in/zooming out to make them appear in the same way for better functionality.

 ```sh
 https://babyelias.github.io/Puzzle-Game/